IkuzakIkuzok/TAFitting/README.md

 Note that SIMD computation is not always used even if this value is set to `true`.

-#### `appSettings/solver/max-truncate-ratio`

-Specify the maximum ratio of the truncated data.
-SIMD computation is available only when the number of data points matches the lenghth of the SIMD vector (1024 or 2048).
-If the number of data points is greater than the length of the SIMD vector, the data is truncated, since the later time domain has less effect on the fitting.
-The trancation is performed by removing the data points from the end of the data, as long as the ratio of the truncated data is less than the specified value.
-(If the number of data points is less than the length of the SIMD vector, the data is extended by zero padding.)

-For example, if the number of data points is 2100, the last 52 points are removed to make the number of data points 2048.
-This trancation is valid only when the `max-truncate-ratio` is greater than 0.0254 (= 52 / 2048).
-Too small value prevents the SIMD computation, whereas too large value may cause the fitting to be inaccurate as many data points are removed.
-Note that the fitting is performed on the data only after the time zero, and the length of the data for fitting may not be the same as the original data.

 ## License

 TAFitting is licensed under the MIT License.